shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Your bad habits are rearing up again.”
 Gra scolded.

 “What?
 You don’t want to do this too?”
 Reesu gleefully held up the head, making the jaw move as she spoke.
 “Come and rip me apart, Gra.
 It’s fun!
-Come one Gra!”
+Come on Gra!”
 Then she tossed the head to Gra.

 It bounced in Gra’s hands for a bit before he tossed it back.
 “Keep it to yourself, Reesu.”